 Selected Curation and Performance

 O:O stands for "othered others."
 This phrase recognizes black people who feel marginalized or even persecuted within the black community, the arts community, and the black arts community.
-This was a 2-day festival of all mediums.
+This was the 5th annual 2-day festival of all mediums.
 A celebration of radical Black joy!

 I was an invited artist at the NYC Poetry Festival where my Mushroom Muses and I (Mother Hawkmoth) sold my illustrations and performed poetry accompanied by improvisational dance and audience participation.